NZ ETS market information portal

 These changes can directly influence supply and demand of NZUs.
 Such policy changes are most relevant, and information about these changes can also be viewed as information about market fundamentals.

-- For information regarding the proposed improvements to the framework of the NZ ETS see here.
-Consultation on improvements to the NZ ETS was held during August and September 2018.
+- Consultation on improvements to the NZ ETS was held during August and September 2018.
 The first tranche of decisions to the NZ ETS based on this consultation and on the Government’s in-principle decisions made in 2017 was announced in December 2018.
-A second tranche of changes was announced in May 2019, see Proposed improvements to the NZ ETS.
+A second tranche of changes was announced in May 2019.
+Final decisions were announced in July 2019.

 - For information regarding the proposed changes to forestry in the NZ ETS see Emissions Trading Scheme on the Ministry for Primary Industries website.
 For the consultation document and related information see A better Emissions Trading Scheme for forestry on the Ministry for Primary Industries website.